 Gloria Marie Huffman

-To send flowers in memory of GLORIA MARIE MIMS-HUFFMAN, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of GLORIA MARIE MIMS-HUFFMAN, please visit our Heartfelt Sympathies Store.

 11/22/1922 ~ 1/12/2020

 Gloria Marie Huffman, also known as Dot, was the first child born to Joseph Shirley Mims and Lillian Cynthia (Kennedy) Mims.
 Her childhood and formative years were spent in Pasadena, California.
 After finishing Pasadena Jr. College, she was invited by her aunt and uncle to come live in Chicago, where she attended Central YMCA College.

 Gloria was among the first 20 African Americans to integrate Spiegel Mail Order House.
 In 1944, she was one of the first investors for the Parkway Garden Homes, a mutually Negro-owned six hundred unit apartment building in Chicago and one of the first African American cooperatively owned buildings in the country.
 When finally built in 1951, she served on many building committees and was co-editor of the Parkway Guardian Newsletter.
 In 1948 she was married to Maurice E. Huffman by Fr.
 Samuel J. Martin, who performed the first and only double marriage with her cousin Roger Wilson and Harriet Lewis.